MA (Hons), MTh, PhD

 -

-- Incoming editor (Oct 2025), Theology in Scotland Journal
+- Editor, Theology in Scotland Journal

-- Associate editor, Practical Theology Hub
+- Associate Editor, Practical Theology Hub

 - Editorial board, Practical Theology Journal